andres-erbsen/dename-writeup/dename.md

 leaf, resulting in the hash of their parent.
 This is repeated recursively, hashing in the rest of the siblings all the way up to the root.
-If the resulting root hash matches, the client knows the name indeed maps to the given profile in the dictionary with the known root hash.
-As all servers vouched for the whole dictionary and we are assuming that at least one of them is honest, the profile must have been registered adhering to the requirements of this system.
+If the resulting root hash matches, the client knows the name indeed maps to the given profile in the directory with the known root hash.
+As all servers vouched for the whole directory and we are assuming that at least one of them is honest, the profile must have been registered adhering to the requirements of this system.